TrustworthyComputing/ZeroJava-compiler/README.md

 }
 ```

-Which generates the following four lines of TinyRAM assembly:
+Which generates the following four lines of ZMIPS assembly:
 ```
 MOV r1 r1 12
 MOV r2 r2 13